PsyTeachR/data-skills-v3/docs/05-corsi.md

 ## Activity 2: New project

-* Log in to the to R sever and make a new project for the Corsi Block chapters (this week and next week):
+* Open RStudio and make a new project for the Corsi Block chapters (this week and next week):
-* Click on the "New project" button;
+* Click "File" and then "New project";
 * Then, click on the first option in the list "New Directory";
 * Then, click "New Project";
 * Then you are given the opportunity to name your project and select which folder it should be stored in.
 First in the "Directory name" box, type "Corsi Blocks";
-* The subdirectory should already be set to Psych 1A but if not, click browse and navigate to it then click "Choose";
+* Click browse and find your PSYCH1A and Data Skills folder and click "Open"
 * Finally, click "Create project".

 ## Activity 3: Data files

-Once you've done all this, it's time to download the files we need and then upload them to the server.
+Once you've done all this, it's time to download the files we need and then unzip them and put them in the right place.

 * First, download the <a href="data/corsi/corsi_data.zip" download>Corsi data zip file</a> to your computer and make sure you know which folder you saved it in.
-* Then, on the server in the Files tab (bottom right), click `Upload > Choose file` then navigate to the folder on your computer where the zip file is saved, select it, click `Open`, then `OK`.
+* Then, extract the files and copy them into the main folder of your Corsi Block project.
+If you need a refresher on how to do this, refer back to section\ \@ref(sec-unzip).

 The zip file contains four files: